ModCabrera/PTSDJournal/README.rst

 PTSD Journal
 ============

+Description:
+^^^^^^^^^^^^
-'Description': Veterans with combat related experiences often return home with issues that make it difficult to cope with normal daily routines.
+Veterans with combat related experiences often return home with issues that make it difficult to cope with normal daily routines.
 Veterans who suffer from Post Traumatic Stress Disorder find it really difficult to socialize and express their issues and concerns because they feel ashamed.
 This caused a spike in military death rates to reach average of 22 veterans a day in the year 2013.
 Therapy is very helpful for the long-term benefit of veterans, and being able to vent and express emotions in a controlled environment can help deter some of these tragedies.
 In this project, the goal will be to bridge and implement a venting process by tracking written responses with pre-formulated questions which will consider the veterans mood, concerns of the day, sleep quality measured by interger and a daily